 Sherardizing is the best method in the case of small metallic objects.
 This process is exceptionally suitable for shaped steel metal pieces, as the external layer can easily follow the patterns of the base steel.

 In metal spray galvanizing, charged or atomized particles of molten zinc are sprayed onto the surface of the steel.
 The process is carried out through a handgun applicator or an exceptional flame.

 Before applying zinc coating through a spray, all contaminates like unwanted surface coatings, oil and rust must be removed.
-Having done with the cleaning procedure, atomized particles of molten zinc are sprayed onto the coarsened surface, and these particles get solidified on the surface.
+When the cleaning procedure is completed, atomized particles of molten zinc are sprayed onto the coarsened surface, and these particles get solidified on the surface.

 If flaking and peeling are to be avoided, this metal spraying method of coating is the best to apply, but it is less suitable to provide considerable resistance against corrosion.

 Feel free to check out other articles about processes welding and CNC.
 Hopefully, you have found value in this article.
 If that’s the case, I would appreciate sharing it.